rcbops/rpc-maas/doc/source/usage.rst

 Legacy Ceph monitoring
 ~~~~~~~~~~~~~~~~~~~~~~

-Early versions of RPC-O have a specific Ceph deployment capability that deployed
+Early versions of RPC-O have a specific Ceph deployment that deployed
 all of the Ceph components in containers in a very RPC-O specific way.
-In order
-to monitor these environments the RPC-MaaS checks need to descend into the
+To monitor these environments the RPC-MaaS checks need to descend into the
 containers and run the various plugins from within the environment which is
 different than more modern deployments using the "ceph-ansible" project.
 To
 enable legacy monitoring of RPC-O Ceph set the option `maas_rpc_legacy_ceph`